top of page

 A godless universe?

-Individuals must choose whether they believe God as revealed in the Bible created the matter and designed the natural laws that produced and govern the universe we see.
-This is apparently is what Fr.
+Although God isn’t mentioned in the Big Bang theory, its origin by a Catholic priest as the “hypothesis of the primeval atom” and its endorsement by a pope as a “scientific validation of the Catholic faith” clearly show it wasn’t intended to teach the universe was created without God.
+The recent hype by proponents of Big Bang cosmology exuberantly describes a godless universe that “came from nothing” that is maligned by creation scientists.
+So, individuals must choose whether they believe God as revealed in the Bible created the matter and designed the natural laws that produced and govern the universe we see.
+This was apparently what Fr.
 Lemaitre intended.
-Those who have religious convictions should be alert for others who use Big Bang creation to actively promote their godless world view.
+Those who have religious convictions should be alert for others who use Big Bang cosmology to actively promote their godless world view.

 Some will object that the Big Bang creation scenario seems to describe the universe formed (or “evolved”) into something more complex appearing than the uniformly expanding hydrogen gas cloud that it originated from.